 - 1. Complete and send a Non-degree Student Application form to ACC. - 2.
 Obtain one written spiritual reference. - 3.
+Submit a one-page essay (typed, double spaced) explaining your Christian commitment and your desire to attend ACC. - 4.
 Submit a \$25.00 fee for processing the application.